 - Try and rest the first few days following surgery.
-When sitting or lying down be sure to keep your leg elevated up above the level of your heart to help decrease swelling. - Ice or the cryo-cuff can be used as much as possible for the first 3-4 weeks to help decrease swelling. - Crutches are recommended for the first 5-7 days (and occasionally longer) to help provide support and aid in ambulation.
-You may put as much weight on the leg as tolerated. - You have been placed in a hinged knee brace.
-You will likely have to wear this for the first 2 to 4 weeks following surgery.
-The immobilizer needs to be locked (straight) in extension when standing or walking for the first two weeks after surgery.
-The immobilizer also must be worn while sleeping at night.
-You may remove your brace 4-5 times a day while seated or lying down, and begin to bend and straighten your knee. - Driving is not recommended when taking narcotic pain medication. - Return to (sedentary) work or school the day after surgery if pain is tolerable.
+When sitting or lying down be sure to keep your leg elevated up above the level of your heart to help decrease swelling. - Ice or the cryo-cuff can be used as much as possible for the first 3-4 weeks to help decrease swelling. - Crutches can be used as needed for the first 5-7 days to help provide support and aid in ambulation.
+You may put as much weight on the leg as tolerated. - Driving is not recommended when taking narcotic pain medication. - Return to (sedentary) work or school the day after surgery if pain is tolerable.
 Return to heavy labor or excessive ambulatory activities will be determined by Dr. McCormack